nishantroy/TestBot/README.md

 # TestBot

-Listens to all messages, responds to sender by echoing their message.
+Listens to all messages:

+- If the message is "Weather xyz", it will search the Yahoo Weather API for the current weather at xyz, and reply with it
+- Otherwise, it will greet the user and echo his/her message.